Unity-Technologies/unity-cache-server/README.md

 Option                              | Default      | Description
 ----------------------------------- | ------------ | -----------
 pageSize                            | 100000000    | The page size, in bytes, used to grow the cache. maxPageCount                        | 10           | The maximum number of pages to allocate in the cache.
 The combination of `pageSize` and `maxPageCount` limits the overall memory footprint of the cache.
-When this threshold is reached, memory recovered using a Least Recently Used (LRU) algorithm. minFreeBlockSize                    | 1024         | The size of the minimum allocation unit, in bytes, within a page.
+When this threshold is reached, memory is recovered using a Least Recently Used (LRU) algorithm. minFreeBlockSize                    | 1024         | The size of the minimum allocation unit, in bytes, within a page.
 You can specify a lower value for smaller projects. cachePath                           | `.cache_ram` | The path to the cache directory.
 Dirty memory pages are saved to disk periodically in this directory, and loaded at startup. persistence                         | true         | Enable saving and loading of page files to disk.
 If `false`, the cache is emptied during restart. persistenceOptions.autosave         | true         | When set to `true`, automatically save changed memory pages; set to `false` to disable.
-If `false`, pages are only saved when the cache server is stopped with the `q` console command or with upon a SIGTERM. persistenceOptions.autosaveInterval | 10000        | The frequency, in milliseconds, to save page that have changed.
+If `false`, pages are only saved when the cache server is stopped with the `q` console command or with upon a SIGTERM. persistenceOptions.autosaveInterval | 10000        | The frequency, in milliseconds, to save pages that have changed.

 ### Notes